George H. Morris: Later career: Coach, judge, chef d'equipe

 Due to his status as a professional Morris could no longer compete for the United States team.
 He began a career teaching riding and training horses instead, producing many of the country's best riders in the 1960s, 1970s and 1980s.
-He trained with Gunnar Andersen for a year, then started his own farm in 1964, leasing Dave Kelley's Armouk, New York facility.
+He trained with Gunnar Andersen for a year, then started his own farm in 1964, leasing Dave Kelley's Armonk, New York facility.
 One of his early students, Jimmy Kohn, won the 1964 AHSA Medal Finals.
 Throughout the late 1960s, Morris split his time between Connecticut, New York and New Jersey, traveling to train at different facilities and competitions.
 In 1971 he bought property in Pittstown, New Jersey to establish Hunterdon Stables.
 For roughly the next thirty years he trained students at Hunterdon Stables in hunters, jumpers and equitation.
 His former students include Olympians: Conrad Homfeld, Leslie Burr-Howard and Melanie Smith Taylor won team gold in 1984; Lisa Jacquin, Anne Kursinski and Norman Dello Joio competed in 1992; Burr-Howard, Kursinski and Peter Leone won team silver in 1996; Chris Kappler won team gold and individual silver in 2004.

 In the 1980s, Morris began competing internationally again for a brief period.
 He broke his femur in a fall in 1986 and broke his neck a year later.
 In 1989, he retired his best horse, Rio, and by the early 1990s Morris decided to stop competing.

 In the late 1980s, Morris became president of the United States Show Jumping Hall of Fame, and in 2000 he was inducted into the Hall of Fame.

 In 2005 Morris decided to sell Hunterdon Stables and became chef d'equipe of the United States show jumping team.
 During his term as chef d'equipe, the team won gold in the 2005 Samsung Super League, team silver at the 2006 World Equestrian Games, team gold at the 2008 Beijing Olympics, and team gold and individual gold and silver at the 2011 Pan American Games.
 His last competition with the United States team was the 2012 London Olympics where the team finished sixth.
 His term as chef d'equipe ended in 2013, when he was replaced by Robert Ridland.

 In 2016 Morris served as chef d'equipe for the Brazilian show jumping team at the Rio Olympics.
 George Morris was slated to be a clinician at the Hants County Exhibition in Nova Scotia in May/June 2016.

 Morris served on the United States Equestrian Federation (USEF) National Jumper Committee and Planning Committee.
 He was president of the United States Show Jumping Hall of Fame for over thirty years, before stepping down in January 2019.
 After turning over the presidency to Robert Ridland, Morris remained on the Hall of Fame's board of directors.
 For many years, Morris taught horsemanship clinics designed to develop young riders.